parth-gpt/parth-gpt/README.md

 <p align="center">I am an aspiring developer🧑🏻‍💻 and believe in learning by building projects of my own.
-Want to sneek a peek👀 on my projects do check my repos.
+Want to sneek a peek👀 on my projects then, do checkout my repos.
 Started with <b>Open Source</b> a while ago and hoping to get along with it.</p>